michaelmalick/phd-thesis/2_introduction/intro.md

 ~5-10 pages
 -->

-Date: 18 April 2016
+Date: 20 April 2016

 # General Introduction

-A critical challenge to maintaining viable and productive marine and anadromous fish populations is understanding how environmental change affects demographic rates of exploited populations.
-Indeed, responses of marine and anadromous fish populations to changes in environmental conditions have been widely observed and may impact fisheries management outcomes.
+A critical challenge to maintaining viable and productive marine and anadromous fish populations is understanding how environmental stochasticity affects demographic rates of exploited populations.
+Although it is widely recognized that variability in the structure and function of marine ecosystems, is in part, driven by environmental stochasticity, the effects of environmental conditions on higher-trophic-level species has been and continues to be debated in fisheries science.
+At the core of this debate is contention over the relative importance of environmental stochasticity and the effects of fishing in controlling the dynamics of exploited fish populations.
+In many cases, separating the effects of fishing and environmental stochasticity on exploited populations may not be possible without extreme management actions.
+However, ignoring the effects of environmental stochasticity on fish stock productivity may be costly from an economic, management and ecological perspective.
 For example, ocean temperatures in the Gulf of Maine have been increasing at an unprecedented rate over the past two decades and a failure to account for the effects of this warming on cod stock productivity likely contributed to the collapse of the Gulf of Maine cod fishery.
-Therefore, understanding the drivers of the variability in productivity is critical for anticipating how perturbations to the marine ecosystem will impact salmon populations.
+Thus, avoiding similar undesirable management outcomes in the future will likely require anticipating how environmental change will impact marine and anadromous fish populations.

-For marine and anadromous fish populations, there are at least three lines of evidence that suggest environmental conditions are a leading driver of variability in productivity.
-First, paleo-ecological studies have shown that salmon populations experienced large fluctuations in abundance prior to the onset of commercial fishing [@Finney2000; @Rogers2013a].
+At least three lines of evidence further suggest that environmental stochasticity is indeed a leading driver of variability in fish stock productivity.
+First, paleo-ecological studies have shown that fish populations experienced large fluctuations in abundance prior to the onset of commercial fishing [@Finney2000; @Rogers2013a].
 Second, within-stock density-dependent effects often explain little of the observed variability in stock productivity [@Peterman1987a].
-Third, shifts in the underlying mean productivity of stocks often coincide with environmental regime shifts.
+Finally, shifts in the underlying mean productivity of stocks often coincide with environmental regime shifts.
+Combined, these lines of evidence indicate the need...

 Detecting the effects of environmental stochasticity on fish populations is difficult because fish population abundances are affected by multiple ecological